-1) A numerical transient state contaminant model for Guwahati will provide identification of an arsenic-safe aquifer or region for groundwater usage (D6.1, Section 5.1.1).

-2) The river water quality monitoring in Varanasi will indicate the extent of water pollution and the presence of different pollutants to enable monitoring of the effectiveness of pollution control measures and assessment of the suitability of water for different uses (D6.1, Section 5.1.3).

-3) Data will be collected from LOTUS sensors, both on-site and in lab, with an on-site storage capacity of at least 1000 entries and associated GPS data.
-Data will be stored in the cloud via the LOTUS box (D6.1, Sections 5.4.3 and 5.5).

-4) GPS location data must be integrated to capture the location of the sampling site for strategic planning and preparation of contaminant map (D6.1, Section 5.4.3).
+- 1) A numerical transient state contaminant model for Guwahati to identify an arsenic-safe aquifer or region for groundwater usage (D6.1, Section 5.1.1). - 2) The river water quality monitoring in Varanasi to indicate the extent of water pollution and the presence of various pollutants to enable monitoring of the effectiveness of pollution control measures and assessment of the suitability of water for different uses (D6.1, Section 5.1.3). - 3) Data to be collected from LOTUS sensors, both on-site and in lab, with an on-site storage capacity of at least 1000 entries and associated GPS data.
+Data are stored in the cloud via the LOTUS box (D6.1, Sections 5.4.3 and 5.5). - 4) GPS location data must be integrated to capture the location of the sampling site for strategic planning and preparation of contaminant map (D6.1, Section 5.4.3).